dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-05.md

     ![Picture 1](../Media/blockedcontent1.png)

-    >**Note:** If the output does not appear as expected, please be patient and wait for some time; it should eventually match your expectations.
+    >**Note:** If the output does not appear as expected, please be patient.
+You can move on to the next exercises.
+Check this after 2-3 hours; it can take more than 24 hours also.
+It should eventually match your expectations.

 ### Task 4: Explore Automatic Investigation and response (AIR)